enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Dependencies and tool mapping.md

 # Dependencies and tool mapping
-list here all tools that make of use the taxonomy
+list here all tools that make use the taxonomy